joshiemoore/vocaFS/README.md

 vocaFS is an experimental work-in-progress prototype and should not be used for anything that actually matters.
 Also, this is mostly intended as an academic exercise, not for actually abusing Vocaroo in this way.

+vocaFS is Free Software, licensed under the terms of GNU GPLv3.

 ### Usage
 1. Clone this repository
 2. Install requirements: `$ python3 -m pip install requirements.txt`